China Dynamics Launches Electric Buses in Davao, Philippines

-HONG KONG, Dec 11, 2020 - (ACN Newswire) - China Dynamics (Holdings) Limited (the "Company"; (Stock Code: 476), together with its subsidiaries, collectively "China Dynamics" or the "Group"), a provider of new energy vehicles and technology integrated solutions, today launched its electric buses in Davao, the Philippines' third largest city, marking the official use of the electric buses that it delivered earlier, as well as the expansion of the Group's sales network in Southeast Asia and the implementation of its internationalization strategy.
+HONG KONG SAR - Media OutReach - 11 December 2020 - China Dynamics (Holdings) Limited (the "Company"; (Stock Code: 476), together with its subsidiaries, collectively "China Dynamics" or the "Group"), a provider of new energy vehicles and technology integrated solutions, today launched its electric buses in Davao, the Philippines' third largest city, marking the official use of the electric buses that it delivered earlier, as well as the expansion of the Group's sales network in Southeast Asia and the implementation of its internationalization strategy.
 The Group also launched its electric buses in Pasay City in Metro Manila at the beginning of this month.

+Leveraging the China Dynamics' advanced cloud-based software, the electric buses will be able to deliver efficient, reliable and comfortable transport service to the public in Davao, the Philippines.

 Davao City Mayor Ms. Sara Z. Duterte, Mr. Rodger Velasco, President of Davao Light and Power, Mr. Freddie Tinga, President of Global Electric Transport ("GET Philippines"), the first electric bus operator in the Philippines, and Mr. Miguel Valldecabres Polop, CEO of China Dynamics, attended the launch ceremony and witnessed how China Dynamics pioneered public transportation in Davao with its electric buses that are tailor-made for the Philippine market, thus protecting the environment and helping improve traffic in the city.